Before you head out onto the trail, we've highlighted some important pointers to ensure you have a wonderful trip.

 Basic bike maintenance equipment - bike pump / puncture repair kit

 Here are a few important pointers to foster positive attitudes between different trail users and remember we are lucky that many local landowners have given us access to their private property.

-- Stay in control so you can safely avoid other users and keep yourself safe
+- Stay in control, so you can safely avoid others and keep yourself intact

 - Be patient behind slower riders and pull over where practical to let faster riders pass